Updated: January 31, 2023

 While lax cleaning procedures can create mounds of springtime issues, consider the bigger picture, too.
 Where will you store your RV for the winter?

-Some people have a large enough outbuilding to park the rig for hibernation.
+It depends on the type of RV that you have.
+Some people have a large enough outbuilding to park their camper for hibernation.
 However, most individuals opt for self-storage.
 And for a good reason, too.
-Self-storage facilities can offer the safety and security that parking in the alley or driveway cannot.
+Self-storage facilities can offer the safety and security that parking in an outdoor RV park, alley or driveway cannot.
+Plus, they often offer car storage and boat storage in case you have multiple vehicles to keep safe.

-Still, it’s best to follow up on your self-storage arrangements before you tuck your RV away for the winter.
+Still, it’s best to follow up on your self-storage options before you tuck your RV away for the winter.
 No one wants to be sorting out misunderstandings or miscommunication during the winterization stage.

 - Indoor trailer storage units